spllr/tabler/README.md

 Tabler generates csv from an array of hashes.

-It will transform hashes with inconsistent keys into consistant tables.
+It will transform hashes with inconsistent keys into consistant csv tables.

 ## Installation